monikashanmugam/Excel-Sales_Analysis/README.md

 This project focuses on analyzing Atliq’s sales data using Microsoft Excel to answer key business questions related to product growth, division performance, country contribution, and new product introduction.

-The objective was to transform raw transactional data into structured insights using Pivot Tables, ranking techniques, and year-over-year growth calculations.
+The objective was to transform raw transactional data into structured insights using Pivot Tables, ranking techniques, and growth calculations between 2020 and 2021.

 ---